vedit/kubectl-rltop/README.md

 ## Features

+### Pod Command
 - Display pod CPU and memory usage (from Metrics API)
 - Display CPU and memory requests and limits (from pod specs)
 - Support namespace filtering (`-n` or `--namespace`)
 - Support label selector filtering (`-l` or `--selector`)
+- Support all flags from `kubectl top pods`
 - Works with all namespaces by default
 - Handles pods without defined requests/limits gracefully

+### Node Command
+- Display node CPU and memory usage (from Metrics API)
+- Display aggregated total CPU and memory requests and limits from all pods on each node
+- Show CPU% and MEMORY% (based on allocatable or capacity)
+- Support label selector filtering (`-l` or `--selector`)
+- Support all flags from `kubectl top node`
+- Support node name as argument

 ## Prerequisites